Hi! I'm Nelsie Spencer.

-Hi!
-I’m a writer, performer, writing teacher/mentor, and coach.
+I’m a writer, performer, writing teacher/mentor/coach.

 And a podcaster.

 My time as a radio talk show host, stand-up comic, and actor made podcasting an easy, fun, and inevitable next step.
-Last year, I created Losing It! with Nelsie Spencer; Life lessons from some of my favorite losers
+Last year, I created Losing It! with Nelsie Spencer, life lessons from some of my favorite losers.

 After taking a few decades off from serious acting, I made my way back to the stage last year when I wrote and performed Day of the Dead Daddy, my solo show.
 It premiered in NYC at The Chain Studio Theatre.
-This year I was honored to be invited to perform (via Zoom) my show at The Marsh Theatre’s International Solo Show Festival where Day of the Dead Daddy won an Honorable Mention.
+This year, I was honored to be invited to perform my show (via Zoom) at The Marsh Theatre’s International Solo Show Festival where Day of the Dead Daddy won an Honorable Mention.
 I plan to bring the show to Edinburgh for their Fringe Festival next summer.

-Throughout my unorthodox career path I've met and worked with many interesting and influential people such as super-agent Ari Emanuel, feminist icon Gloria Steinem and Oscar winners Jane Fonda and Mary Tyler Moore.
+Throughout my unorthodox career path I've met and worked with many interesting and influential people such as super-agent Ari Emanuel, feminist icon Gloria Steinem, and Oscar winners Jane Fonda and Mary Tyler Moore.